Friday, December 06, 2019

 From the Dick Buchanan Files: Bill Mauldin's World War Three Cartoons

 I'm handing things over to Dick Buchanan who reminds us about this fascinating "What If" story about a possible World War Three from a 1951 issue of Collier's Magazine.
 We were in the beginning of the cold war, and there was always the threat that the cold war would go HOT.
-This is that imagined scenario, just six years after the end of the War.
+This is that imagined scenario, just six years after the end of World War 2.
 Thank you and take it away, Dick:

 ----